hapax/hapax.github.io/_posts/2018-09-30-haskell-partition.md

 date:   2018-09-30
 ---

-**September 30, 2018.** *I wrote a small program for playing around with partitions in Haskell.
-With a little experimental mathematics, you can arrive at the same insights as Ramanujan!*
+**September 30, 2018.** *With a little experimental mathematics, you too can arrive at the insights as Ramanujan!
+A simple program in Haskell for discovering partition identities.*

 ### Introduction